If your nervous system is exhausted after the weekend - here’s how to reset it

 If your body is asking for gentler movement, earlier nights, more warmth and fewer demands that isn’t weakness.
 That’s regulation.
 When we work with the nervous system instead of against it, energy returns naturally.
 Motivation rebuilds.
 Pain softens.
 Sleep improves.

-So let February be a month of compassion rather than correction.
+So let now be a time of compassion rather than correction.
 Small, consistent moments of safety add up.
 Your nervous system doesn’t need perfection, it needs kindness.

 And from there, everything else follows.